Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Cross-Section Measurements

 The efficiencies of the lepton selections, and the lepton triggers, are first estimated from the signal MC events and then corrected with scale factors derived using high-purity lepton data samples from $W$ and $Z$ boson decays to account for small discrepancies between the data and the MC simulation~\cite{atlas_electron,WZpaper,ATLAS_Wjet,photonpaper}.
 In the $\ell \nu \gamma$ and $\ell^+ \ell^- \gamma$ measurement, the uncertainty due to lepton identification and reconstruction is found to be about 2\% in the electron channel, and less than 1\% in the muon channel, and the uncertainty due to lepton isolation is found to be less than 2\% in the electron channel and less than 0.5\% in the muon channel.

-The uncertainty due to single-muon trigger efficiencies is 2\% for $\ell \nu \gamma$ and 0.6\% for $\ell^+ \ell^- \gamma$, while the uncertainty from single-electron trigger efficiencies is 0.7\% for $\ell \nu \gamma$ and $0.1$\% for $\ell^+ \ell^- \gamma$.
+The uncertainty due to single-muon trigger efficiencies is 2\% for $\ell \nu \gamma$ and 0.6\% for $\ell^+ \ell^- \gamma$, while the uncertainty from single-electron trigger efficiencies is 0.7\% for $\ell \nu \gamma$ and $0.1$\% for $\ell^+ \ell^- \gamma$~\cite{ATLAS_leptrigger,ATLASMuonTrigger,ATLASElectronTrigger}.
 The uncertainty from photon trigger efficiencies for $\nu\bar{\nu} \gamma$ is 1\%.

-The systematic uncertainties for $A_{W\gamma}$ and $A_{Z\gamma}$ are dominated by PDF uncertainties ($<$0.8\%), by the renormalization and factorization scale uncertainties ($<$0.5\%) and by the uncertainties on the size of the contributions from fragmentation photons ($<$0.3\%).
-The PDF uncertainty is estimated using the CT10 error eigenvectors at their 90$\%$ confidence-level (CL) limits and rescaled appropriately to 68$\%$ CL, with variations of $\alpha_s$ in the range 0.116--0.120.
-The renormalisation and factorisation scales are varied by factors of two around the nominal scales to evaluate the scale-related uncertainties.
+The systematic uncertainties for $A_{V\gamma}$ are dominated by PDF uncertainties ($<$0.8\%), by the renormalization and factorization scale uncertainties ($<$0.5\%) and by the uncertainties on the size of the contributions from fragmentation photons ($<$0.3\%).
+The PDF uncertainty is estimated using the CT10 error eigenvectors at their 90$\%$ confidence-level (C.L.) limits and rescaled appropriately to 68$\%$ C.L., with variations of $\alpha_s$ in the range 0.116--0.120.
+The renormalisation and factorisation scales are varied by factors of 2 around the nominal scales to evaluate the scale-related uncertainties.

 The cross-section measurements of each leptonic decay channel and the combined (electron, muon) channels are extracted using a likelihood method.
 A negative log-likelihood function is defined as \begin{widetext}